Andresmup/dbt_bigquery/README.md

 dbt build # Builds and tests the selected resources such as models, seeds, snapshots, and tests dbt test # Executes the tests defined for the project
 ```

+## Project Code
+In the folders my_files and models you can find the SQL queries.

 ## Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)